felix-gradr/LLM-test/auto_progress.md

-UTC 2025-07-19T14:53:53.443376 | task: Here are three small, high-leverage chores that will substantially harden your system and guard against complete failure: | status: error: name '__file__' is not defined
+UTC 2025-07-19T14:56:39.080911 | task: Here are three small, high-impact tasks to get us unstuck and driving continuous progress: | status: error: name '__file__' is not defined